Argument technology: Argument assistant

 An argument assistant is a software tool which support users when writing arguments.
 Argument assistants can help users compose content, review content from one other, including in dialogical contexts.
 In addition to Web services, such functionalities can be provided through the plugin architectures of word processor software or those of Web browsers.
 Internet forums, for instance, can be greatly enhanced by such software tools and services.

 Argument blogging

 ArguBlogging is software which allows its users to select portions of hypertext on webpages in their Web browsers and to agree or disagree with the selected content, posting their arguments to their blogs with linked argument data.
 It is implemented as a bookmarklet, adding functionality to Web browsers and interoperating with blogging platforms such as Blogger and Tumblr.

 Argument mapping

 Argument maps are visual, diagrammatic representations of arguments.
 Such visual diagrams facilitate diagrammatic reasoning and promote one's ability to grasp and to make sense of information rapidly and readily.
 Argument maps can provide structured, semi-formal frameworks for representing arguments using interactive visual language.
+One avenue of research and development is the design of online platforms to leverage collective intelligence to populate such maps and to integrate data, optimize and assess arguments.